changsongyang/windows-activation/docs/en/manual_hwid_activation.md

 :::

-<hr/><br/>

 [^1]: Another easiest way to run **PowerShell** is **Using Power User Menu**. <br/> - 1. **Right-click** the **Windows Start** icon on the Taskbar to open the menu containing shortcuts to frequently used tools.
 Also you can open this menu with `Win (⊞) + x`. <br/> - 2.
 Select **Windows Terminal (admin)** at windows 11 Or **Windows PowerShell (admin)** at Windows 10.

-[^2]: To check the activation status of Windows 10, Navigate to Settings → Update & Security → Activation.
-You will see your activation status listed there.
+[^2]: To check the activation status of Windows 10, Navigate to <br/> Settings → Update & Security → Activation. <br/> You will see your activation status listed there.
 If Windows is activated, you should see "Activated" with a green checkmark.

-[^3]: To check the activation status of Windows 11, Navigate to Settings → System → Activation.
-The activation status will be displayed, showing whether Windows is activated, along with details about the activation method and any linked Microsoft account.
+[^3]: To check the activation status of Windows 11, Navigate to <br/> Settings → System → Activation. <br/> The activation status will be displayed, Showing whether Windows is activated, along with details about the activation method and any linked Microsoft account.